-Special sewing thread is rarely needed
+Special sewing thread

 The best thread type for your sewing machine